spack/spack/lib/spack/docs/packaging_guide.rst

 The first two lines show paths with synthetic ``a/`` and ``b/`` prefixes.
 These are placeholders for the two ``mvapich2`` source directories that ``diff`` compared when it created the patch file.
-It's actually the default behavior for most programs that produce patch files.
+This is git's default behavior when creating patch files, but other programs may behave differently.

 ``-p1`` strings off the first level of prefix in both paths, allowing the patch to be applied from the root of an expanded mvapich2 archive.